Arnasius/skiproject/README.md

 **References**

-Base for the API is taken from Rune Hjelsvold https://git.gvk.idi.ntnu.no/runehj/yaapi
+Base for the API is referenced from Rune Hjelsvold yaAPI repository.

-Implementation is based on https://git.gvk.idi.ntnu.no/runehj/sample-rest-api-project

-File structure design idea is based on https://www.positronx.io/create-simple-php-crud-rest-api-with-mysql-php-pdo/

-PHP and SQL related references https://www.w3schools.com/ and https://stackoverflow.com/